-I have more than a decade of graphic and web design experience as well as extensive experience in copywriting, editing, internal and external communications, marketing, social media management, event organization and related project management.
-I am meticulous and organized, and although I appreciate the efficiency of working independently I also appreciate the diversity of working in a team.
+I am meticulous and organized, and although I love the efficiency of working independently I also appreciate the diversity of working in a team and with clients.

-I live in central Oklahoma City.
-Coming from the suburbs, I didn’t know the difference living and working in a connected community would make on my life.
+I live, work and play in central Oklahoma City.
+Coming from the suburbs, I never would have imagined how much impact a thriving, connected urban environment would have.
 Every day, I’m grateful to be part of the history, diversity and vibrancy of this place.

-I have an unwavering commitment to community.
+I have an unwavering commitment to my community.
 I have served on the board of my neighborhood association nearly as long as I have lived in the neighborhood, and through that have connected to our historic preservation board and other area-focused organizations.
-I have made so many great connections throughout the city by taking part in events, regularly attending public meetings and actively engaging with leaders to widen my network of resources.
+I have made so many great connections throughout the city by taking part in events, attending public meetings and actively engaging with leaders.

-The short list of nonprofessional hobbies, interests and things I should do more of includes adopting pets, saving strays, helping bees, baking, sewing, gardening, photography, fast cars, video games, antique oddities, making things, fixing things, showing off my city and all its unique little districts to out-of-town guests, traveling to off-beat places, visiting local museums, a good beer with my neighbors – not necessarily in that order.
+The short list of nonprofessional hobbies, interests and things I should do more of includes baking, sewing, gardening, saving strays, photography, fast cars, video games, antique oddities, making things, fixing things, running, traveling to off-beat places, visiting local museums and having a good beer with neighbors – not necessarily in that order.
 I've been told by others that I am honest, direct, loyal, independent, sarcastic and funny – again, in no particular order, though direct should probably be near the top, or just listed twice.
 There have also been more colorful adjectives, but let's keep it professional.